If you have the budget, the HTC Vive is the best virtual reality experience on the market, bar none.

 In the course of two weeks, I've played 20 or so titles, some of which are much, much better than others.
 I'll cover them in detail in a moment but, in short, they were mostly fantastic showcases for VR, full of personality and just as varied as you might expect.
 One minute I was on top of a castle fending off stickman invaders with a bow and arrow, the next I was inside of an arcade cabinet fighting spaceships in three dimensions.
 I played mini-golf on an impossibly constructed multi-level course and trained to become both a ninja and space pirate.

 Some of what I just described is part of Valve's The Lab, a collection of games that the iconic developer put together to introduce players to virtual reality.
-While I haven't seen every third-party title on the Vive (it's almost impossible considering that about 5-10 new games have been added every day in the past two weeks), the difference between first-party and third-party titles are night and day.
+These are all very good titles, but third-party developers have now caught up and are releasing some very decent VR games too.